-Beginning with the fall semester of 2012 Dr. James A. Littles, Jr. was appointed as Academic Dean of both UGST and UC and the position of Dean of Administration was retired in light of these duties being fulfilled by a Vice-President.
-This office was filled first by Dr. Bobbi Morehead for one year and is now fulfilled by Vice-President Jennie Russell.
-Dr. Daniel L. Segraves remained with Urshan as a full-time Professor of Biblical Theology.
-In June of 2014 Dr. Steven J. Beardsley was appointed Academic Dean and Dr. James A. Littles, Jr. returned to full-time teaching as Professor of Practical Theology.
-In June of 2015 Dr. Evelyn Drury agreed to serve as Interim Academic Dean, and Dr. Chris Paris became the Academic Dean Elect.
+Beginning with the fall semester of 2012 Dr. James A. Littles, Jr. was appointed as academic dean of both UGST and UC and the position of dean of administration was retired in light of these duties being fulfilled by a Vice-President.
+This office was filled first by Dr. Bobbi Morehead for one year and is now fulfilled by Executive Vice-President Jennie Russell.
+In June of 2014 Dr. Steven J. Beardsley was appointed Academic Dean.
+In June of 2015, Evelyn Drury was appointed as interim academic dean and Dr. Chris Paris became academic dean elect.
+In January 2016, Dr. Paris assumed the office of academic dean.